renanivo/authoritarian/README.md

 Authoritarian
 =============

-A PHP library for OAuth 2 with multiple flows support
+An OAuth 2 client for PHP with multiple authorization flows support

 Install
 -------